Hiking the Lanikai Pillbox Trail (Kaʻiwa Ridge) on Oʻahu, Hawaiʻi

 Outside of ʻUhaloa, there are nearly no native plants on the Lanikai Pillbox Trail.

-This is because Kaʻiwa Ridge is dominated by invasive grasses, Koa haole trees, and a few non-native sporadic Gaïacwood trees that cover the ridge.
-Therefore, you have a much better opportunity to see native Hawaiian plants down at Lanikai Beach than on the hike.
+Now, what you will see on Kaʻiwa Ridge is invasive grasses, Koa Haole trees, and a few non-native sporadic Gaïacwood trees.
+For this reason, you have a much better opportunity to see native Hawaiian plants down at Lanikai Beach than on the hike.

 Some of these include Naupaka, Pōhuehue, and if you’re lucky, Maiapilo.